Top Artists – Thelonious Monk

 We want to find out if the records we are testing offer the audiophile good sound and music.

-It takes a lot of people and a healthy budget to carry out large numbers of these kinds of tests.
+It takes a dedicated group of people and a healthy budget to carry out these kinds of tests in large numbers.

 No other record dealers, record reviewers or record collectors could possibly have auditioned more than a small fraction of the records that we’ve played.
-We’ve been looking for the best sounding records for a very long time.
-Now, with a staff of ten or more, we can buy, clean and play records in numbers that are unimaginable for any single person to attempt.
+We’ve been looking for the best sounding pressings of the recordings that have stood the test of time for decades.
+Now, with a staff of ten or more, we can buy, clean and play records at a scale that would be unimaginable for any single person to attempt.

 That puts us in a unique position to help audiophiles looking for the highest quality pressings.

 Yes, we have the resources, the staff and the budget.
-More importantly, we came up with a different approach.
+More importantly, we came up with a much scientifically reliable approach.

 (more…)